British Rail Class 37: Rail Operations Group

 Rail Operations Group (ROG) leases six Class 37s (37510, 37601, 37608, 37611, 37800, 37884) from Europhoenix for frequent moves of passenger stock.
 These have been modified to be able to couple with and operate the brakes on various EMU classes without the need for translator vehicles.

 Operators

 Summary

-Fleet 2020 of mainline registered locomotives (excluding preserved railways).
+The following is the 2024 fleet summary of mainline registered locomotives, excluding members on preserved railways.